Care and support for adults in Swindon

 • different types of housing such as supported housing or extra care housing

-Social care provides support to live your life, if you need support with everyday tasks due to having a health condition or illness.
+Social care helps you maintain independence if you need support with everyday tasks due to health conditions or illness.

-If you need support with the following you may need social care support:
+If you need support with the following, you may require social care assistance:

 • Looking after yourself